Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Allowed values:*** Any positive integer
 - ***Default value:*** `79`
 - ***Description:*** The maximum width of the entire generated help message.
 The widths of the first two columns are controlled by [`ARGPARSER_MAX_COL_WIDTH_1`](#8431-argparser_max_col_width_1) and [`ARGPARSER_MAX_COL_WIDTH_2`](#8432-argparser_max_col_width_2), respectively, whose contents are always wrapped by line breaks to fit this width, and shrunk if less wide.
 For the third column, [`ARGPARSER_MAX_COL_WIDTH_3`](#8433-argparser_max_col_width_3) may be set to `0` to disable this behavior in favor of a fixed width, set by `ARGPARSER_MAX_WIDTH`.
 Thereby, the third column takes up as much space as left, *i.e.*, the help message's maximum width minus the actual (not maximum) widths of the first two columns.
 It is recommendable to have a total width of the help message of 79 characters.
 As one space is always inserted as separation between the first and second column, as well as between the second and third column, the sum of `ARGPARSER_MAX_COL_WIDTH_1`, `ARGPARSER_MAX_COL_WIDTH_2`, and `ARGPARSER_MAX_COL_WIDTH_3` should equal 77.
 As long options are longer than short options, the second column should be far wider than the first.
 The help text in the third column consists of human-readable words and is thus less bound to word wrapping restrictions.
-By this, it is easier to set the third column's width to 77 characters minus the total maximum width of the unwrapped first two columns to get an optimized help message layout&mdash;or use `ARGPARSER_MAX_WIDTH`.
+By this, it is easier to set the third column's maximum width to 77 characters minus the total maximum width of the unwrapped first two columns to get an optimized help message layout&mdash;or use `ARGPARSER_MAX_WIDTH` for an actual, not maximum, width.

 #### 8.4.35. `ARGPARSER_POSITIONAL_ARG_GROUP`